How to Install Free SSL with Let's Encrypt on Ubuntu

 • Too many requests error: You have hit Let's Encrypt's rate limit.
 Wait an hour and try again.
 The production rate limit is 50 certificates per registered domain per week.

-Hardening Your SSL Configuration
+Testing and Hardening Your SSL Setup

+Getting a certificate working is the first step.
+Reviewing the configuration for security and performance is the second.
 Test your SSL configuration with the SSL Labs tool at ssllabs.com/ssltest.
-This free tool analyses your TLS configuration and assigns a grade from A to F. A rating of A or A+ means your configuration follows current best practices.
+This free analysis tool evaluates your TLS configuration and assigns a letter grade from A to F.